sap-tutorials/Tutorials/tutorials/hana-cloud-alerts-autopilot/hana-cloud-alerts-autopilot.md

 [ACCORDION-BEGIN [Step 2: ](Create a catalog, an input, and a command)]

 This step will create a catalog that contains a command and an input.
-The input will have a user name and password for the SAP Business Technology Platform, and the command when completed, will retrieve the details of an SAP HANA Cloud instance that sent a database alert such a `HDBDiskUsage` alert.
+The input will have a user name and password for the SAP Business Technology Platform, and the command when completed, will retrieve the details of a SAP HANA Cloud instance that sent a database alert such a `HDBDiskUsage` alert.

 1. Create a new catalog.